george-martinez/pokemonlist/README.md

 #### Proyect Details

-The project was made using HTML5, CSS3 and Javascript Vanilla.
+This project was made using HTML5, CSS3 and Javascript Vanilla.

 Functions:<br>
             &nbsp;&nbsp;&nbsp;&nbsp;Create, Read, Update and Delete a Pokemon.<br>